At State Dinner, King Charles Charms the Court of Trump

 Overall Assessment

-Sensationalism: The headline uses a playful, dramatized metaphor ('charms the court') that anthropomorphizes diplomacy and frames the event as theatrical rather than substantive.
+✕ Sensationalism: The headline uses a playful, dramatized metaphor ('charms the court') that frames a diplomatic event as theatrical performance, undermining the seriousness of state relations.

 "At State Dinner, King Charles Charms the Court of Trump"